 Brutal honesty here: PR companies are above self-published authors’ pay grade.
 It’s just not worth the investment for either the company or you.

 Can You Do Your Own PR?

-Some authors and small businesses use news wire services, such as PRWeb/Cision Newswire to distribute their press releases to media outlets.
+Some authors and small businesses use news wire services, such as PRWeb/Cision Newswire, to distribute press releases to media outlets.
 There is a fee for this, with higher fees for more elite media lists.

-Though I wasn’t able to see any current pricing, in the past, each campaign could be hundreds of dollars for each press release.
+Though I couldn’t see any current pricing, in the past, each campaign could be hundreds of dollars for each press release.
 But no media coverage is ever guaranteed, regardless of the service used.